NUS-CG3207/labs/docs/asst_manuals/Asst_03/Asst_03.md

 !!! success "Final"
     This page is now final.
 Updates will be minimal, and will be <span style="color: brown;">highlighted</span>.

-## Tasks
+!!! info

-Assignment 3 involves 2 compulsory tasks and one open-ended task.
+    Assignment 3 involves 2 compulsory tasks worth 13 and 7 points, and one open-ended task worth 5 points.

 ### Task 1: Implementing division (13 points)